pulumi/docs/content/docs/reference/pkg/azure-nextgen/media/liveoutput.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const liveOutput = new azure_nextgen.media.latest.LiveOutput("liveOutput", {
+const liveOutput = new azure_nextgen.media.LiveOutput("liveOutput", {
     accountName: "slitestmedia10",
     archiveWindowLength: "PT5M",
     assetName: "6f3264f5-a189-48b4-a29a-a40f22575212",